rhwy/Howto-vanillajs-webcomponents-tdd/doc/full-article.md

 * test throw of events from web component.
 * test visibility of parts of my web component.

-We’ll start building a first very simple fake component in the first 3 parts to ensure that our toolchain is good enough and then we’ll build a real component in the next parts.
+We’ll start building a first very simple fake component to ensure that our toolchain is good enough and then we’ll build a real component in the next parts.

-To test all these things, we’ll build an agile voting component:
+To test all these things with a real component, we’ll build what I should call an "agile voting component":

 * it will include 2 states : not yet voted and voted.
 * when not yet voted it should show:
-	* a combo box with t-shirt size values ( `XS,S, M, L, XL`)
+	* a list with t-shirt size values by default ( `XS,S, M, L, XL`)
-	* a button to set the vote
+	* something to set the vote
 * when voted, it should show:
 	* a big text with the selected value
-	* a small reset button to remove the vote and be able to vote again.
+	* something to remove the vote and be able to vote again.
+* The values in the combo could be defined outside our component
+* The outside world need to be informed when the value change

-### State of the art
+## State of the art

 At this point, you should ask if all this is not some Yak shaving activity because all this should be well documented somewhere with a clear state of the art, right ???
 Well, no. This seems to be still too recent at the moment of writing these lines to have a clear state of the art of TDD web components in a simple way…
 I tried many things in order to find the best testing toolchain that fits my needs:

 * Cypress
 * Showroom
 * Web component tester (WCT)